-I recently joined Women Make, a community where female indie makers are at the forefront.
-Founded by Marie, a French female developer, Women Make is a safe place for everyone to show their work and get constructive feedback.
+I recently joined Women Make, a community where women indie makers are at the forefront.
+Founded by Marie, a French developer, Women Make is a safe place for everyone to show their work and get constructive feedback.
 With several hundreds of members all over the world, it has become my go-to channel for support when developing digital projects.

 We use Telegram to talk and some people also organise local meet-ups, but this is about the extent of our contact with each other.